RobinBoers/gemdown/README.md

-# gemdown
+# Gemdown

-A very opiniated fork of [gemdown](https://github.com/audiodude/gemdown), a Javascript library for rendering Markdown files in the gemtext format.
+A very opiniated fork of [Gemdown](https://github.com/audiodude/gemdown), a Javascript library for rendering Markdown files in the gemtext format.

+This is a more minimal version, without depending on Marked.
+I also stripped off all features I didn't strictly need, like inline HTML, link achors among some other things.
+You can see everything Gemdown does in the `testdata` folder.

+If this is not what you're looking for, please consider the [upstream](https://github.com/audiodude/gemdown) instead.

-## Overview
+## What?

 [Gemini](https://gemini.circumlunar.space/) is a recent text-based internet protocol that aims to be more robust than Gopher but more lightweight than the web, and doesn't seek to replace either.
 You need a special [Gemini client](https://github.com/kr1sp1n/awesome-gemini#clients) to connect to "Gemini capsules" in "Gemspace" (such as `gemini://gemini.circumlunar.space/`).